Read This First

 Prompt 1: Humans encounter many ideologies competing for the allegiance of humans.
 Most of these ideologies focus heavily on the satisfaction of human emotions.
 Discuss the danger in giving more credence to ideologies that satisfy emotions instead of those that are logically coherent.

-The central claim is this: The engagement with ideologies that prioritize the satisfaction of human emotions over logical coherence presents several risks and challenges.
+In plain terms: The engagement with ideologies that prioritize the satisfaction of human emotions over logical coherence presents several risks and challenges.

 1. Susceptibility to Manipulation